panva/node-oidc-provider/docs/README.md

 ### features.clientIdMetadataDocument

-[`draft-ietf-oauth-client-id-metadata-document-01`](https://www.ietf.org/archive/id/draft-ietf-oauth-client-id-metadata-document-01.html) - OAuth Client ID Metadata Document (CIMD)
+[`draft-ietf-oauth-client-id-metadata-document-02`](https://www.ietf.org/archive/id/draft-ietf-oauth-client-id-metadata-document-02.html) - OAuth Client ID Metadata Document (CIMD)

 > [!NOTE]
 > This is an experimental feature.

-Specifies whether the authorization server shall support resolving client metadata from HTTPS URLs used as `client_id` values.
-When enabled, if a `client_id` is an HTTPS URL conforming to the specification's requirements, the authorization server shall fetch the client metadata document from that URL and use it as the client's registration data, without requiring prior client registration.
+Specifies whether the authorization server shall support resolving client metadata from Client Identifier URLs used as `client_id` values.
+When enabled, if a `client_id` is an HTTPS URL conforming to the specification's requirements, the authorization server shall fetch the Client ID Metadata Document from that URL and use it as the client's registration data, without requiring prior client registration.